rostekus/CppDatabase/README.md

 - `presentation/backend/app/services/db_service.py`: Implements services for handling database operations.
 - `presentation/backend/main.py`: Entry point for the backend application.

-## Scripts

-The `scripts` directory includes helper scripts for the project.
-For example, `format-all.sh` can be used for code formatting.

 ## Contribution

 Contributions to this repository are welcome.
 If you find any issues or have improvements to suggest, feel free to open a pull request.